DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ```
 python -m fusemine [-d path/to/data/directory] [-l if only using geolocation for linking]
 ```
-The reconciled output in a two-column csv format would be located in `./outputs/`.
+The final output, formatted in a two-column CSV, will be found in the directory named `./outputs/`

 <!-- ### Process Raw Database to Mineral Site Schema Format
 ```
 cd m1_preprocessing